 An example of a major service failure might be if your organisation paid for an electrician to install safety switches in residential houses that your organisation uses to care for clients.
-If the safety switches don't work and spark when pressed they are unsafe.
+If the safety switches don't work and spark when pressed they are considered unsafe.

-There will also be a major failure where there are multiple minor failures which are not remedied.
+There will also be a major failure if multiple minor failures occur and which are not remedied.